 On a personal level, whenever I feel depressed, I leave the isolation of my office and go for a walk in the neighborhood.
 I greet everyone that I encounter.
 Just a simple “Hi, Good morning!” does it for me.
 This takes me out of my loop, so to speak and my depression is lifted.
-There are so many in this large city who without choice have found themselves to be cut off and disenfranchised.
-Suddenly without any social support, rich or poor they isolate.
-It’s a bad feeling to feel alone, and our minds, for the most part tend to make it worse than what it is.
+There are so many in this large city who without choice have found themselves cut off and disenfranchised and isolated without any social support.
+This condition can happen to anybody.
+Some of the homeless whom I’ve talked to say to me that they have never known what it takes to live in the world.

 To greet, or have a conversation with a stranger is a pledge that I renew every morning.
 It’s not hard to give back.
 We have to wake-up ourselves, and leave our problems behind for a while and reach out to someone else who is worse off than we are.